neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/README.md

   console.log(shoppingList);
   ```

+---

-## Instructions on how to set up the challenge locally
+### Instructions on How to Set Up the Challenge Locally

 > 💡 The challenges are verified through tests, so it's beneficial to provide brief instructions on how to set up the challenge locally with npm and how to run these tests.
 Optionally, a brief overview of Node.js and npm can also be included.